-Parent Information Booklet
+Information Booklet

-Year 6 2023-2024

-Please keep this booklet to refer to throughout the year.

-Parsloes Primary School

-WELCOME TO YEAR 6

-Dear Parents/Carers,

-We would like to welcome you and your child to Year 6, their final year in primary school.
+Year 6 2024-2025 Welcome to Year 6 Dear Parents/Carers, We would like to welcome you and your child to Year 6, their final year in primary school.
 This year is even more important as this is our main opportunity to prepare your child for the next stage in their education, secondary school.
 This is a big step for them and many children will be anxious about this move so we will aim to do all we can to reassure and prepare them, so they leave us confident and excited about this move...while missing us a little!
 Part of this preparation for the expectations of secondary school life is getting used to having a planner or homework diary, which we expect children to bring in every day.
 In this planner, the children will write down any homework they have, including their spelling words.
 We ask you to sign this each week, to show that you have seen it, due to the fact that this is expected in most secondary schools.
 In addition to this, we will expect you to sign the reading record at least three times a week.
 There is also a space in the children's homework diary for you to write down any concerns/questions you may have.
 As you will be aware, children in Year 6 will be sitting SATs (Statutory Assessment Tests).
-For your child these will be during the week beginning Monday 13th May 2024.
+For your child these will be during the week beginning Monday 12th May 2025.
 It is very important that you make sure your child is in school that week on time every day.
 Obviously, it is equally important that your child has very good attendance during Year 6 too, in order to make the progress we and you expect of them.

-Equally we endeavour to ensure your child is not anxious about these tests as this can affect how well they will do.
+Equally, we endeavour to ensure your child is not anxious about these tests as this can affect how well they will do.
 We need you to not be anxious either so we will be holding meetings to allay any anxieties you too may have, so don't worry!
 I am sure that you, like us, want to make sure your child has the best possible start for secondary school, so there will be extra work, but we will also give Year 6 pupils additional privileges and trips so their final year at primary school is not dominated by tests.
 We want your child to take away some really fond memories of being at Parsloes.
 Most importantly we want your child to achieve the best they can and value the support you will give us to make this possible.

-Kind regards,

-Year 6 teachers - Ms Gooding (Kingfisher) and Mrs Haque (Woodpecker)
+Kind regards, Year 6 teachers - Ms Gooding (Kingfisher) and Mrs Haque (Woodpecker) Our Vision

-Phase Leader for Years 5 and 6 - Miss Peters

-Our Vision

-At Parsloes Primary School we believe in an enriched and progressive curriculum that is engaging for all.
+At Parsloes Primary School, we believe in an enriched and progressive curriculum that is engaging for all.
 The children and their learning are at the core of all that we do.
 Our curriculum is designed to take into consideration our children's varied backgrounds and cultural experiences.
-We believe our children deserve a curriculum that expands their life chances, enabling social equity and mobility.
+We believe all children deserve a curriculum that expands their life chances, enabling social equity and mobility.
+All pupils are entitled to have access to a broad range of learning experiences which allow them to develop the knowledge, understanding, skills and attitudes necessary to prepare them for and to help them succeed as members of the wider community.